alphagov/govuk-design-system/src/community/develop-a-component-or-pattern/index.md

 If you're making a component, you'll also need to [make sure it's accessible by testing it against both general and specific acceptance criteria](https://github.com/alphagov/govuk-frontend/blob/main/docs/contributing/test-components-using-accessibility-acceptance-criteria.md).

-Once you have researched the component or pattern and shown it works for users, the [Design System working group](/community/design-system-working-group/) will review it.
+Once you have researched the component or pattern and shown it works for users, the Design System team will review it.

 ## Send your contribution for review

 All components and patterns must meet the [contribution criteria](/community/contribution-criteria/) before they can be published.
-The Design System working group will use the criteria to review your contribution.
+The Design System team will use the criteria to review your contribution.

 To arrange a review, tell the Design System team your contribution is ready.
-The team will check your work before letting the working group know it’s ready to review.

-The working group will vote if your contribution:
+The team will check your work and will vote on if your contribution:

 - can be published as it is
 - cannot be published until certain recommendations have been addressed